PTSD in Children

 Children can endure great sorrow in their lives.
 For some children, the pain of certain events may be too much to bear.
-As a result, they may develop symptoms of posttraumatic stress disorder (PTSD).
+As a result, they may develop symptoms of post-traumatic stress disorder (PTSD).
 Fortunately, there is hope for children who suffer trauma.
-Ask a trusted counselor or health care provider for help

 Children are at risk for PTSD after: